Academic Catalogs

 2. Must be enrolled full-time (12 or more units or as few as 6 units with a registered disability or other special circumstances) at the time of acceptance into EOPS and plan to earn a certificate, associate degree, or transfer.

-4. Must qualify for the California College Promise Grant (CCPG-A or B) or CCPG-C with an Expected Family Contribution (EFC) of $0.
+4. Must qualify for the California College Promise Grant (formerly known as Board of Governors fee waiver)

 5. Must be considered educationally underserved.
 Please see the criteria below.